Joe Biden, Kanye West, Elon Musk among targets of apparent Twitter Bitcoin hack

 Bezos, Gates and Musk are among the 10 richest people in the world, with tens of millions of followers on Twitter.
 The three men are worth a combined $362 billion, according to the latest calculations by Forbes magazine.

-The offer cropped up a second time on Musk's account, which has a history of sometimes befuddling tweets from the eccentric billionaire.
+The same bogus offer cropped up a second time on Musk's account, which has a history of sometimes befuddling tweets from the eccentric billionaire.
 Tesla didn't immediately respond to a request for comment.

 Gates, who has become one of the world's leading philanthropists since stepping down as Microsoft CEO, confirmed the tweet wasn't from him.
 "This appears to be part of a larger issue that Twitter is facing," a spokesperson for the billionaire said in a statement.